julianqz/wustl_published/nature_2021/README.md

 ### 1) Directory structure

-The scripts assume the following directory structure:
+The R notebook assumes the following directory structure:

 ```
 .